AJTJ/free-app/README.md

 #### Creating a new project

-- Install the CLI: `npm i -g expo-cli`
+- Install the CLI: `npm i -g expo-cli`l
 - Create a project: `npx create-react-native-app -t with-typescript`
 - `cd` into the project